yingkui2003/ACME2/README.md

 # How to download and use this toolbox in ArcGIS or ArcGIS Pro
-The github site includes two ArcGIS toolbox (tbx) file and a python folder, including all python source codes associated with these tools.
+The github site includes the revised ACME toolbox (tbx) file and a python folder, including all python source codes associated with these tools.
 The user can click "Code" (green color) on the right side of the github page and choose Download Zip.
 ![image](https://user-images.githubusercontent.com/24683137/186519537-8c7455ae-f69d-4d26-9ef1-13965c453a92.png)

 A zip file of the while github folder will be downloaded to the local computer.
-Unzip this file will create a PalaeoIce-main folder with both the tbx file and the python folder and three code files.
+Unzip this file will create a RevisedACME-main folder with both the tbx file and the python folder and source code files.
 The user can use this toolbox, check the codes, and comtinue imporving this toolbox.
-Note that the codes for each tool are not imported, so that the toolbox cannot be run just with the tbx file.
+Note that the codes for each tool are imported into the toolbox, so that the toolbox can be run just with the tbx file only.
+However, the users need to export the codes first to revise the codes.

 The toolboxes and tools have been tested in ArcGIS 10.7, 10.8, 10.9 and ArcGIS Pro 2.8 and 2.9.
 Errors may occur if using other versions of ArcGIS or ArcGIS Pro.